Getting Started with Eclipse IDE

-We recommend installing Kotlin plugin from Eclipse Marketplace.
-One option is to drag-and-drop this button into a running Eclipse window:
+To add the Kotlin support to your Eclipse IDE, install the Kotlin Plugin for Eclipse.
+We recommend installing the Kotlin plugin from Eclipse Marketplace.
+One option is to drag this button into a running Eclipse window:

 A more old-fashioned way is using an update site directly:

-Now we are ready to create a new Kotlin project.
+Now you are ready to create a new Kotlin project.

-We can now create a new Kotlin file under the source folder.
+Create a new Kotlin file in the the source directory.

-Finally we add a simple line of Kotlin code to print the message:
+Add a simple line of Kotlin code to print a message:

-We now have our first Kotlin application running in Eclipse.
+Congratulations!
+You now have your Kotlin application running in Eclipse IDE.